-The Respiratory Therapy Program will provide you with the necessary skills and experience to become competent respiratory therapists.
+The Respiratory Therapy Technology (RTT) Program will provide you with the necessary skills and experience to become competent respiratory therapists.
 You will receive specialized training in the clinical care of patients with cardio-respiratory problems.
 See the Respiratory Therapy Student Handbook for more information about the program.

 Upon completing the requirements listed below, students receive the Associate in Applied Science (A.A.S.) degree and are eligible to take the Certification and Registry Examinations given by the National Board for Respiratory Care, Inc.